About JAC website multilingualization

 I would like to work in Japan for a little while longer and save some money.

-Nika obtained a first-class craftsman license in order to one day become independent in Japan.
+Nika has obtained a first-class Certificed Skilled Worker in order to become independent in Japan someday.

 Tokyo